Approximately Socially-Optimal Decentralized Coalition Formation with Application to P2P Energy Sharing: Introduction

-Traditional cooperative game theory \cite{coopgamebook} usually considers forming a grand coalition involving every user mediated by a centralized planner, whereas practical sharing economy is often populated by small-group coalition formation in a decentralized manner. {A better model for understanding decentralized coalition formation can be represented by} a {\em hedonic game} {\cite{HVW15, AB12,DG80,BJ02}}, where participants aim to form coalitions among themselves according to certain preferences over the coalitions they may belong to.
+In this paper, we first study a general framework of coalition formation by self-interested users, which is subsequently applied to P2P energy sharing.
+Traditional cooperative game theory \cite{coopgamebook} usually considers forming a grand coalition involving every user mediated by a centralized planner, whereas practical sharing economy is often populated by small-group coalition formation in a decentralized manner by self-interested users.
+A better model for understanding decentralized coalition formation can be represented by a {\em hedonic game} \cite{HVW15, AB12,DG80,BJ02}, where participants aim to form coalitions among themselves according to certain preferences over the coalitions they may belong to.
 In such a setting, a likely outcome is a {\em stable} coalition structure of disjoint coalitions of participants, where no group of participants could cooperatively opt out to form another possible coalition that could induce higher preferences to all its members.
 However, a hedonic game with arbitrary preferences may not induce a desirable stable coalition structure.

-In this paper, we adopt an {approach from algorithmic game theory}.
+In this paper, we adopt an approach from algorithmic game theory.
 We aim to devise practically useful mechanisms for decentralized coalition formation in a hedonic game that can lead to desirable stable coalition structures.
 In particular, we draw on our recent work \cite{CE17sharing} in studying decentralized coalition formation for the purpose of cost-sharing in sharing economy.
-We previously showed some remarkable properties of several fair cost-sharing mechanisms (e.g., equal-split, proportional-split, egalitarian and Nash bargaining solutions of bargaining games) for practical cost-sharing applications, such as the existence of { a }stable coalition structure and a small {\em strong price-of-anarchy} (SPoA).
-SPoA is a common metric in algorithmic game theory \cite{AGTbook}, by which one compares { the worst-case social cost of a strong Nash equilibrium (that allows any group of users to deviate jointly to form a coalition) and the cost of a social optimum}.
+We previously showed some remarkable properties of several fair cost-sharing mechanisms (e.g., equal-split, proportional-split, egalitarian and Nash bargaining solutions of bargaining games) for practical cost-sharing applications, such as the existence of a stable coalition structure and a small {\em strong price-of-anarchy} (SPoA).
+SPoA is a common metric in algorithmic game theory \cite{AGTbook}, by which one compares the worst-case social cost of a strong Nash equilibrium (that allows any group of users to deviate jointly to form a coalition) and the cost of a social optimum.
 A decentralized mechanism with a small SPoA will guarantee a good approximation of the social optimum, without relying on centralized planning.

-In this paper, we close several gaps on the previous results of decentralized coalition formation: \begin{enumerate}
+{\bf Contributions:} In this paper, we provide several new results of decentralized coalition formation: \begin{enumerate}